anisbet/pipe/Readme.md

  -Y[any|c0:regex,...]: Like the '-g', search for matches on columns after initial match(es)
                   of '-X' (required).
 See '-X'.
                   If the keyword 'any' is used the first column to match will return true.
+                  The default behaviour is to output the X and Y matches only, but can be changed.
+                  See '-M' for more details.
  -z[c0,c1,...cn]: Suppress line if the specified column(s) are empty, or don't exist.
  -Z[c0,c1,...cn]: Show line if the specified column(s) are empty, or don't exist.
 ```